dgreenlee1/dgreenlee1/README.md

 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Python, AWS, Django
 - 💞️ I’m looking to collaborate on Job Hunting
-- 📫 How to reach me? via electronic mail
+- 📫 How to reach me?
+Via electronic mail

 <!---
 dgreenlee1/dgreenlee1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.